Embark on 5 Remarkable Journeys Through Cambodia

-Cambodia is full of warm and friendly people, beautiful coastlines, lively nightlife and it has a growing food scene.
-Here you will find a place full of friendly people you ever met, rich history, delicious food, beautiful coastlines and a lively nightlife.
+Cambodia has warm and friendly people, beautiful coastlines, lively nightlife, and a growing food scene.
+Here, you will find a place full of the friendliest people you ever met, a rich history, delicious food, beautiful coastlines, and lively nightlife.
 Cycling is a convenient way of sightseeing and one of the most popular activities in Cambodia for backpackers.

-Your trip to Cambodia will be more exciting if you drive through quiet paths through the countryside in the midst of breathtaking natural landscapes and escape from the crowd and the busy streets.
-One of the main Cambodia attractions that drive people to visit this paradise is its food.
+Your trip to Cambodia will be more exciting if you drive through quiet paths through the countryside in breathtaking natural landscapes and escape from the crowd and the busy streets.
+One of the main attractions in Cambodia that drive people to visit this paradise is its food.
 Cambodian food has many variations that travelers fall in love with.

 Phnom Penh

-Cambodia’s capital, Phnom Penh, has a wild West feel, with dusty streets and a devil can watch atmosphere.
-There are five stupas on the palace grounds, with the two largest in the east containing the ashes of King Norodom and King Udung.
+Cambodia’s capital, Phnom Penh, has a wild West feel, with dusty streets and a devil-can-watch atmosphere.
+There are five stupas on the palace grounds, with the two most significant in the east containing the ashes of King Norodom and King Udung.

-Visit the Cambodian Living Arts Center, a traditional dance school, and a performance center where you can watch student education and traditional live theater.
-It is a city of controlled chaos and this excitement is what draws you in.
+Visit the Cambodian Living Arts Center, a traditional dance school, and a performance center to watch student education and traditional live theater.
+It is a city of controlled chaos, and this excitement draws you in.

 Sihanoukville

 Start early and take the bus to Sihanoukville, named after the ruling prince of Cambodia in 1964.
 It was a lazy beach town until about 2010.
 Its varied nightlife with cheap alcohol makes it the leading backpacker party town in Cambodia.
-If you want to enjoy some sun, Independence Beach and Otres Beach are probably your best bets.
+Independence Beach and Otres Beach are probably your best bets if you want to enjoy some sun.

 From Sihanoukville, get on a boat and take a 45-minute drive to Koh Rong.
-There you can hike through a large rainforest or see the atmospheric ruins of the French aristocracy, for which Bokor was a major attraction at the time.
+You can hike through an extensive rainforest or see the atmospheric ruins of the French aristocracy, for which Bokor was a major attraction at the time.
 There are still many places to celebrate in Sihanoukville, either in Otres or Serendipity.

 Siem Reap

 Siem Reap is located on the northeast side of Tonle Sap Lake and is the main gateway to Angkor Wat.
-Angkor’s huge complex of intricate stone buildings includes the preserved Angkor Wat, the main temple depicted on Cambodia’s flag.
-Huge, mysterious faces are carved in the Bayon temple in Angkor Thom.
+Angkor’s massive complex of intricate stone buildings includes the preserved Angkor Wat, the main temple depicted on Cambodia’s flag.
+Giant, mysterious faces are carved in the Bayon temple in Angkor Thom.

-This civilization is extinct, but not before the construction of amazing temples and buildings that have been retaken from the jungle for hundreds of years.
-The most popular temples are Angkor Wat, Bayon, Ta Phrom and Angkor Thom.
-I would recommend getting a multi-day pass so you can visit some of the outer temples where there are fewer visitors.
+This civilization is extinct, but not before the construction of impressive temples and buildings taken from the jungle for hundreds of years.
+Angkor Wat, Bayon, Ta Phrom, and Angkor Thom are the most famous temples.
+I would recommend getting a multi-day pass to visit some of the outer temples with fewer visitors.

 Tonle Sap

 If you go down this river, you can see how closely Cambodian life is connected to this great waterway.
-The Cambodian floodplain or the Mekong Plain is a huge low-lying area that is crossed by the Mekong River.
+The Cambodian floodplain, or the Mekong Plain, is a vast low-lying area that the Mekong River crosses.
 Only a relatively small part of the plain consists of fluvial deposits from the young Mekong.

 Battambang

-Sometimes the dusty, ocher-colored tracks are only wide enough for a single bike, tricky if you occasionally have to squeeze between a herd of cattle.
-Battambang has a variety of fantastic, yet affordable, boutique hotels.
+Sometimes, the dusty, ocher-colored tracks are only wide enough for a single bike, which is tricky if you occasionally have to squeeze between a herd of cattle.
+Battambang has a variety of fantastic yet affordable boutique hotels.